ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 analyze some of the SAR data collected by BYU SAR systems.

-SSM/I or AMSR
+SSM/I, SSMIS, or AMSR

 Passive microwave radiometers such as the Special Sensor Microwave/Imager (SSM/I)